ZhouXiaoyuuuu/ComicsUpdate/src/README.md

-Houses the source code for simulation models and other computational tools used in the thesis.
+# src
+This directory contains all the source code